 Description: The Indian Head trail in the Adirondacks is one of the most popular trails people take when visiting the Adirondack Mountains and a lot of NYC residents come to this particular spot year round (but you need a permit to do it).
 I found this hike to be the best one out of all the Adirondack hikes I’ve done and it also beats any Catskill hikes I’ve done near NYC too (see more on the topic of the Catskills vs Adirondacks here).

 23) Ausable Chasm (hiking the yellow and orange trails):

 Location: 5-6 hours north of NYC as well.

 Description: Ausable Chasm is very close to Poke o Moonshine Mountain so if you finish that hike early and have a few more hours, hit up Ausable Chasm because it is a very fun place to explore, with short hikes, obstacle courses and rafting opportunities.

-By 9 a.m we arrived there, explored much of this place and had so much time left over (it was around 11 when we finished) that we decided to turn our one day trip there to a whole 1,500 mile road trip across many eastern states.
-It ended up being an epic road trip that kicked off a fun tradition we would continue for years afterwards.
+By 9 a.m. we arrived there, explored much of this place and had so much time left over (it was around 11 when we finished) that we decided to turn our one day trip there to a whole 1,500 mile road trip through the Eastern United States.

 But besides that story, the point is that if you leave as early as we did, you can finish exploring Ausable Chasm before noon and head back home, arriving at around 8 p.m.